ChunHLi/Project-Debug/README.txt

 1/8/15-Oscar Ngan- Made playerShot class, a subclass for Bullets.
 1/9/15-Created keypressed for shooting bullets, however similar to movement, you can't simultaneously press keys.
 REMINDER TO ASK MR.K FOR HELP.
 1/10/15 (work rolled over from 1/9/15 past midnight)-Oscar Ngan- Completed remaining constructors; created ArrayLists for other relevant classes; began development on display of other classes.
+1/11/15-Shawn Li- Sprite folder has been created.
+Bullet sprites have been uploaded; others are still in progress.
+Next priority is to create a background.
+1/12/15-Shawn Li/Oscar Ngan - Many accomplishments have been made including
+    -Created a looping background.(Shawn Li)
+    -Learned how to apply image sprites to classes from a sprite sheet.(Shawn      Li) -Sprites have been made.
+(Oscar Ngan)